envisioning/vocab/vocab/Brainoware.md

 ---
 category: BIO, ARCH
+generality:
+- 0.8
+- 0.785
+- 0.77
+- 0.755
+- 0.74
+- 0.725
+- 0.71
 slug: brainoware
 summary: AI systems designed to emulate the functions and processes of the human brain, focusing on cognitive and neural-inspired computing.
 title: Brainoware
 ---